I authored this piece on Lake Powell. pessimism, optimism and the age of climate change…

 Think ‘Las Vegas’ and one word will come to mind before any other – casinos.
 ‘Sin City’ has long been the gambling capital of the world, with some of the biggest casinos on the planet stretching along Las Vegas Boulevard – or The Strip, as it’s better known.

 But what if you’re not a huge gambler, or simply looking for a break from the casino tables while you are in America’s playground?
-Well, Ladbrokes.com has been out and about in Nevada to find some alternative attractions that can entertain you in and around Vegas.
+Here are some alternative attractions that can entertain you in and around Vegas.

 The Hoover Dam